 In their experimental paradigm,

-assignment of rats to the various experimental conditions
+are infected, random assignment of rats to the various

-insures that the groups do not differ in this respect.
+experimental conditions insures that the groups do not differ

 The basic finding of their research is that prior exposure to unpredictable and/or uncontrollable shock increases the effect of RIW on ulceration.
 In one study, pretreatment with shock that was both unpredictable (P-) and uncontrollable (C-) increased ulceration, over what was observed following RIW alone; but less ulceration occurred when the pretreatment was unpredictable (P-) but controllable (C+).
 In another study predictable (P+) but uncontrollable (C-) shock also increased ulceration, over RIW alone.